yoyo-da/barco_test_annie/README.md

    #("browser-name","serial_number")		#you could use other combination
 ])
 6. Run the Tests
-   Run the tests using pytest:
-   pytest -v -s test_warranty.py --html=report.html --self-contained-html --capture=tee-sys, will generate report.html under test_scripts;
+   cd test_scripts, then run the tests using pytest: pytest -v -s --html=report.html --self-contained-html --capture=tee-sys, will generate report.html under test_scripts;
    if you don't want to capture report.html, just use  pytest -v -s test_warranty.py;
    or execute it on pycharm by right click run Pytests you could see log print on console